1.1 Scope

 - the same discharge (e.g. are all one way, two ways, three ways or four ways)

-As a minimum, at least one representative model shall be tested in each range of products.
-The performance of each model in the representative group shall be predicted using a validated mathematical model.
+As a minimum, at least one representative model of beam shall be tested in each range of products.
+The performance of each model of beam in the representative group shall be predicted using a validated mathematical model.

 It should be noted that: